Hormonal pills are possible. Rating of the best contraceptives

 birth control pills at 25

-• At this age, it is worth switching to mini-dose drugs.
-The content of hormones in them is slightly higher than in microdosed ones.
-At the age of 30, women's hormonal background changes slightly.
+• At this age, it is worth switching to mini-dose medications.
+The hormone content in them is slightly higher than in microdosed ones.
+At the age of 30, women's hormonal levels change slightly.
 Mini-dose preparations are ideal for women who have given birth

-• They prevent the onset of pregnancy and have a beneficial effect on the condition of the genital organs.
+• They prevent pregnancy and have a beneficial effect on the condition of the genital organs.
 The risk of fibroids, endometriosis and other ailments is much lower than in women who do not take COCs

-• It is at this age that you should switch to mini-pills if you have long periods and very plentiful.
-Mini pills contain only one hormone - progestin.
-It thickens cervical mucus and helps to completely exfoliate the endometrium during menstruation.
-Can be taken by breastfeeding mothers
+• It is at this age that you should switch to mini-pills if your periods are long and very heavy.
+Mini-pills contain only one hormone – progestin.
+It thickens cervical mucus and helps the endometrium to completely exfoliate during menstruation.
+Can be taken by nursing mothers

 birth control pills at 30

-What is better to choose birth control pills at 35?
+What is the best birth control pill to choose at 35?

-After 35 years, about 50% of all pregnancies end in abortion.
+After age 35, about 50% of all pregnancies end in abortion.
 Not every woman wants to become a mother at that age.
-At the same time, many of the fair sex have ailments of the endocrine system, overweight and chronic diseases of internal organs.
-Tablets should be safe and help to cope with ailments.
-The minimum content of hormones is 20 mcg.
+At the same time, many representatives of the fair sex have ailments of the endocrine system, excess weight and chronic diseases of internal organs.
+Tablets should be safe and help cope with ailments.
+The minimum hormone content is 20 mcg.

 Common contraceptives for women 35 years old: